 What It Tastes Like

-Iced coffee tastes like classic brewed coffee, just cold and refreshing.
-It’s made by brewing coffee hot — the same way as a morning cup — and then cooling it over ice.
+Iced coffee tastes like classic brewed coffee served cold.
+It is made by brewing coffee hot and then cooling it over ice.

 💡 Behind the Cup

-Hot water pulls flavor from coffee quickly, including the bright acids that give coffee its lively taste.
-When that hot coffee meets ice, dilution begins immediately as the ice melts.
+Hot water extracts flavor from coffee quickly, including the compounds that create its brighter profile.
+When that hot coffee is poured over ice, dilution begins as the ice melts.

-That melting ice slightly softens the flavor, which is why iced coffee can sometimes taste lighter than expected.
-Many cafés compensate by brewing the coffee a little stronger so the final drink stays balanced once chilled.
+This dilution can soften the flavor, which is why many cafés brew iced coffee slightly stronger so the final drink remains balanced once chilled.

-Some specialty cafés use a “flash brew” method (sometimes called Japanese iced coffee), brewing hot coffee directly onto ice to lock in aroma while cooling it instantly.
-This preserves brightness while reducing excess dilution.
+Some cafés use a “flash brew” method (sometimes called Japanese iced coffee), brewing hot coffee directly onto ice to cool it quickly while preserving flavor.

 How to Order